Chinnappar/datacompression/DAISI.md

 ### Conclusion:
 - This method will be saved approx 60-70% of your space and cost.
-- For example, if you are uploading 10 MB csv file, this method will compressed data and store 3 MB files [mapping & compressed]
+- For example, if you are uploading a 10 MB CSV file, this method will compress data and store 3 MB files [mapping & compressed]
-- Important Note, We can use any kind of files which is supported by pandas.
+- Important Note, We can use any kind of file which is supported by pandas.
 (CSV/JSON/XML or DB's TABLE Also).
-This method apply all the algorithm/formula on pandas dataframe only so this will applicable for all the file format which is supported by pandas dataframe.
+This method applies all the algorithm/formula on the pandas' data frame only so this will apply to all the file format which is supported.